 The manufacturer claims the towel's material has anti-bacterial qualities.
 Although Bamboo is known for this quality, we think it can be hard to determine the efficacy of anti-bacterial properties.
 Therefore, we do not believe it should be the towel's selling point.
-Also, after the initial wash, we noticed the corners slightly curl.
+Also, after the initial wash, we noticed the corners slightly curled.
 Of course, this is not a deal-breaker, nor does it take away from the towel's performance, but it is an aesthetic drawback.
 With that said, we think this towel is top-notch, and its softness and size are noteworthy.
 Despite its higher-than-average cost, we think the towel is worth the investment.

 The Carter's Towel and Washcloth Set may fit your needs if you're on a budget.
 This affordable and adorable set includes eight pieces: two hooded towels, one standard towel, and five washcloths.
-Basically, the set provides enough towels for multiple baths without needing to do a load of laundry.
+The set provides enough towels for multiple baths without needing a load of laundry.
 The washcloths are ideal for reaching all the tiny wrinkles and creases on your little one's adorable thighs, and we consider the size of the towels (FYI, all of the towels are the same size) more suitable for newborns than toddlers.

 The Carter towels are thin and lack fluff.
 Also, we consider the towel's size a drawback as it is on the smaller end, and your baby may outgrow it sooner than other contenders in our lineup.
 But the towel set will get the job done with practical washcloths to boot.
 If you seek quantity on a budget and don't mind the lack of thickness, this set may meet your immediate needs.